Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Introduction

 \section{Introduction}

 Line Intensity Mapping (LIM) uses imaging spectroscopy to trace emission lines as a function of redshift, producing three-dimensional spatial/spectral maps of the large scale structure (LSS) in the Universe without needing to spatially resolve individual sources.
-In comparison to galaxy surveys, LIM can access larger volumes of space and higher redshifts.
+In comparison to optical-wavelength galaxy surveys, LIM can access larger volumes of space and higher redshifts.
 LIM in the sub-millimeter/millimeter-wavelength band can provide constraints on cosmology, including expansion history~\cite{kakare2018} and the neutrino properties, effective number of neutrino species and the sum of the neutrino masses~\cite{dizgah2022}.
-While it has significant potential, sub-millimeter/millimeter (sub-mm/mm) LIM is still maturing.
+While it has significant scientific potential, sub-millimeter/millimeter (sub-mm/mm) LIM is still maturing.
 Significant advancements in the sensitivity and scalability of large field-of-view mapping spectrometers are needed for sub-mm/mm LIM experiments to be competitive with and complementary to modern galaxy surveys.

-SPT-SLIM is a pathfinder LIM experiment leveraging integrated on-chip filterbank spectrometers to place constrains on the CO power spectrum in the 120-180 GHz range from the SPT.
-SPT-SLIM targets CO(2-1) between $0.3<z<0.9$, CO(3-2) between $0.8 <z < 1.8$, and CO(4-3) between $1.6<z<2.8$~\cite{kakare2022}.
-SPT-SLIM deployed deployed in the austral summer of 2024-2025 on the SPT in the camera position occupied by the Event Horizon Telescope (EHT) very-long-baseline interferometry (VLBI) receiver~\cite{ehtcamera}.
-SPT is an ideal telescope for mm-wave LIM, as the high-altitude, low humidity, and stable weather at its location limit atmospheric noise \cite{carlstrom2011}.
-The first deployment of SPT-SLIM has primarily focused on instrumentation and technology demonstration.
+The South Pole Telescope Shirokoff Line Intensity Mapper (SPT-SLIM) is a pathfinder LIM experiment leveraging integrated on-chip filterbank spectrometers to place constraints on the CO power spectrum in the 120-180 GHz range from the SPT.
+SPT-SLIM targets CO(2-1) between redshifts $0.3<z<0.9$, CO(3-2) between $0.8 < z < 1.8$, and CO(4-3) between $1.6<z<2.8$~\cite{kakare2022}.
+SPT-SLIM deployed in the Austral summer of 2024-2025 on the SPT in the camera position previously occupied by the Event Horizon Telescope (EHT) very-long-baseline interferometry (VLBI) receiver~\cite{ehtcamera}.
+The SPT is an ideal telescope for mm-wave LIM, as the high altitude, low humidity, and stable weather at its location limit atmospheric noise \cite{carlstrom2011}.
+Due to limited time on-sky, the first deployment of SPT-SLIM has primarily focused on instrumentation and technology demonstration.
 Bright calibration sources, such as RCW-38 and the Moon, were prioritized to characterize the instrument.
 Future deployments will have updated detectors and will target a measurement of CO emission lines for LIM science.

 To reconstruct the redshift dimension of the LIM signal, constrain atmospheric contamination, and disentangle interloper spectral features, reliable spectral response measurements of SPT-SLIM's spectral channels are crucial.
 This work gives an overview of the SPT-SLIM detector design and details the spectral characterization of the SPT-SLIM spectrometers during the first SPT-SLIM deployment.
 We demonstrate measurements of the central frequencies and spectral bandpasses with suitable accuracy beyond the intrinsic resolution of the on-site Fourier Transform Spectrometer (FTS) via spatial-domain fitting of the FTS measurements~\cite{Barry2014PHD,Hailey2014}.